AnastasiiaUferova/portfolio-page/README.md

 * Download Resume;
 * Send message to email via contact form;
 * Go through projects using swiper;
-* Links to websites and repositories of the rpojects
+* Links to websites and repositories of the rpojects.

 ## Technologies: